dsandux/Bayesian-AB-Test-Toolkit/README.md

 ## Open Source License

 This project is open source and available under the **GNU General Public License v3.0**.
 Feel free to use, modify, and distribute it.
-See the `!LICENSE` file for more details.
+See the `LICENSE` file for more details.